lisawagner/colour-palette-firebase9/README.md

 # Colour Palette CRUD application

 This project was created with Firebase/Firestore v9 and Reactjs.
-Purpose for creating this application is to explore Firebase v9 Modular Syntax for web apps.
+Purpose for this application is to explore Firebase v9 Modular Syntax for web apps.

 ## Demo

-Add [demo-link](https://facebook.github.io/create-react-app/docs/running-tests) and screenshot here.
+TODO: Add [demo-link](https://facebook.github.io/create-react-app/docs/running-tests) and screenshot here.

 ### onSnapshot

-Inside a useEffect hook we use `onSnapshot` to set up listeners for changes to the database collection. useEffect is where we get the data from the database.
+Inside a useEffect hook we use `onSnapshot` to set up listeners for changes to the database collection. `useEffect` is where we get the data from the database.
 An unsubscribe is added to unsub from this socket whenever the component unmounts:

 ```
   useEffect(() => {